flutter/website/src/docs/resources/faq.md

 ### What technology is Flutter built with?

 Flutter is built with C, C++, Dart, and Skia (a 2D rendering engine).
-See this [diagram][] for a better picture of the main components.
+See this [architecture diagram][] for a better picture of the main components.
 For a more detailed description of the layered architecture of Flutter, read the [architectural overview].